 Dentists also use dental crowns for other dental procedures.
-They use them to attach dental bridges, cover dental implants, prevent a cracked tooth from worsening, or to cover a discolored tooth.
+They use them to attach dental bridges, cover dental implants, prevent a cracked tooth from worsening, or cover a discolored tooth.
 This makes them a crucial part of our restorative dentistry solutions, as they often work alongside other treatments.

 As your trusted restorative dentist in Laurel, MD, we look forward to seeing if dental crowns can assist you in restoring your smile.
 Our goal is to provide you with a wealth of information to make a fully-informed decision on bettering your dental health.
-One of the best things about dental crowns is the variety of things dentist can use them for.
+One of the best things about dental crowns is the variety of things dentists can use them for.
 Crowns have both cosmetic and restorative uses.

 Cosmetically, dentists use professional teeth whitening to treat discolored teeth.
-But not all discoloration responds to this treatment.
-Teeth that are damaged, “dead”, or have deep stains below the surface need a different solution.
+However, not all discoloration responds to this treatment.
+Teeth that are damaged, dead, or have deep stains below the surface need a different solution.
 A dental crown covers the entire tooth, and we match the color to the shade you desire.
 If your tooth is misshapen or has a defect, a crown can cover this, restoring full function as well.

 Crowns allow us to preserve natural teeth and avoid full tooth extraction.
 If a patient breaks their tooth severely, a crown keeps the pieces together and preserves the natural tooth root.
-A crown replaces a portion of the tooth that has broke off, restoring full function.
+A crown replaces a portion of the tooth that has broken off, restoring full function.
 Misshapen teeth can also cause problems with how you speak or eat.
 Crowns eliminate that issue and give you back a complete tooth.

 Lastly, crowns are the top choice to stabilize a tooth after a root canal.
 Dentists remove infected material, and biocompatible material replaces it.
-But dental crowns ensure that the tooth remains fully functional and keeps the area sealed off from further infection.
+However, dental crowns ensure that the tooth remains fully functional and keep the area sealed off from further infection.
 Custom dental crowns are the go-to choice to finish a dental implant.
 We model the crown after your existing teeth so that it blends in perfectly with your smile.

-Dental crowns take about two or three visits to our office.
+Affordable dental crowns near you take about two or three visits to our office.
 We will take dental impressions of your mouth to ensure that the customized replacement crown fits discreetly into your smile.
 Then, we will file down the outer layer of the existing or damaged tooth to make space for the dental crown.
 Afterward, we place a temporary crown of composite resin on your tooth.
 We will call you back to our office when our labs create your porcelain crown.
 Then, we remove the temporary crown and firmly secure the porcelain crown using dental cement.